 2. Beaches: Visiting beaches is probably my favorite Florida activity.
 Sun, sand and breathing that fresh air.
 My favorite Florida beaches include Bahia Honda, Sombrero, Anna Maria Island, and Cape Florida.
 Really, though, is there a bad Florida beach?
 Another dream job I’d like is filling in for Dr. Beach.

 3. Scenic Drives: The smaller the road, the happier I am.
-A perfect Florida road trip is not driving on an interstate, turnpike, toll road or US highway.
-I have driven all 340 miles of A1A from Mile 0 in Key West to Yulee.
+I dream of being able to rent a 4×4 camper in Iceland and drive the stunning scenic routes around the country.
+I would drive all over the world if I could.
+In my opinion, a perfect Florida road trip is not driving on an interstate, turnpike, toll road or US highway.
+It might also be a good idea to drive to the rv parks on beach in florida.
+This is where you can find a lot of people enjoying the sun and sea while sitting on the white sugar beaches.
+That said, I have driven all 340 miles of A1A from Mile 0 in Key West to Yulee.
 In February, I challenged myself to drive from Naples to Fort Lauderdale without taking I-75.
 I found a series of small roads (like Oil Well Road) to US-27 and Griffin Road east to the ocean.
 I love driving red dirt roads through citrus groves.
 Of course I hope to get a convertible whenever I rent a car.
 I’d also like to fly one-way into Florida in May or June and drive a rental car back to Virginia; those cars are usually $5 a day.

 4. Old Florida: I love finding the nostalgia of “Old Florida.”
 Micanopy, Cross Creek, Homosassa, Cracker Trail and Card Sound areas are some favorites.
 I found this Old Florida scene within a mile of I-75 and I-595 in Davie this past February.